One of the things we all have in common is that we want to be happy: to experience pleasure, joy, good health, fulfillment and a sense of purpose.

 This may seem hard to believe at times, in an age where stress and anxiety run rampant.

-However, you will notice that when you take time to relax — for example, by taking a long walk in the forest or by looking up at the night sky — your worries and mental conversations quickly subside, and a sense of peace, harmony and wonder naturally emerge.
+However, you will notice that when you take time to relax — for example, by taking a long walk in the forest or by looking up at the night sky — your worries and mental conversations quickly subside, and a sense of peace, ease, harmony and wonder naturally emerges.

 - Bliss Comes Through Daily Discipline

 Real pleasure is rooted in self-discipline.
 This may seem counter-intuitive if we want to believe that bliss is an irresponsible, laissez-faire kind of happiness, but part of us knows that this is not really true or sustainable in the long-term.

 Real bliss comes from your daily self-efforts to cultivate your highest self and values (sattva guna).
 This includes eating well, exercising, cleanliness, proper rest, moderate work habits, thinking well of others and kindness in speech.